ngti/androscope/README.md

 No configuration in code is required, but you might want to do some customizations (see [Recipes](#recipes)).

-**Note:** if your application crashes when attempting to launch Androscope because of some initialization in Application class, you can [disable a separate process](#customize-androscope-process) in which Androscope runs by default.
+**Note:** if your application crashes when attempting to launch Androscope because of some initialization in Application class, you can [force Androscope to run in the main process](#customize-androscope-process).

 It is a good idea to put Androscope only for debug build type or for a specific flavor, so you don't use it in production builds.